jostmey/NakedTensor/README.md

 This is a bare bottom example of *TensorFlow*, a machine learning package published by Google.
 You will not find a simpler introduction to it.

 In each example, a straight line is fit to some data.
-The slope and y-intercept of the line are determined using gradient descent.
+Values for the slope and y-intercept of the line that best fit the data are determined using gradient descent.
 If you do not know about gradient descent, check out the Wikipedia page ([link](https://en.wikipedia.org/wiki/Gradient_descent)).

 ![alt text](artwork/line_of_best_fit.jpg "Straight line fitted to data")